 Caution: Use caution when removing the front and rear doors while the equipment is operating.
-Unplug the display interface cables.
+Unplug display interface cable.

-Note: Do not lean the doors against a wall with the side panel latches facing the wall.
+Note: Do not lean the doors against a wall with the latches facing the wall.
 This can deform the latches and prevent them from properly working.